-Did you know Massachusetts doesn't require you to carry proof of coverage in your car?
+Did you know a vehicle's registration form can be used as proof of insurance in Massachusetts?
 That's just one reason car insurance in Massachusetts is a bit unique.
 Read on for a better idea of what can (and can't) affect your coverage in the Bay State.

 Massachusetts car insurance requirements

-Liability coverage can help pay for others' expenses after an at-fault car accident.
-Massachusetts requires you to have liability coverage with at least the following limits:
+Massachusetts drivers are required to have liability coverage with at least the following limits: